-Medicare Card Holders are not required to have a Reduced Farecard to ride Metro buses at a reduced rate.
-However, if you prefer to use a Metro Reduced Farecard rather than your Medicare Card, simply fill out the appropriate application and attach a copy of your Medicare Card.
+Medicare Card Holders are not required to have a Reduced Farecard to ride RideKC buses at a reduced rate.
+However, if you prefer to use a RideKC Reduced Farecard rather than your Medicare Card, simply fill out the appropriate application and attach a copy of your Medicare Card.
 (Note that State Medicaid does not qualify as Medicare.)

 Programs vary slightly throughout the region, so see below for details and application forms.

 Senior Citizens (renew every three years for $1.)

 Call (816) 221-0660 to request the appropriate application, or download the appropriate application in PDF format.
 Agencies that serve persons with disabilities may fill out an Application for Certifying Agency Status for their clients.